Ivarlottman/Dashboard-Regenerative-landbouw/README.md

 For coding based information contact Ivar Lottman

 #### Honerary mentions
+Fenna Feenstra for giving me this fun agracultural project
 Michiel Noback for helping with visualisation choices and bugfixes
 Bart Barnard for helping with bugfixes and statistics
 Loes Oldhoff for helping with bugfixes